 An Open Letter to Those Barenaked People in San Francisco

-Dear Hideous-Looking Assholes:
+Dear Hideous-Looking Tools:

 OK, you had your little nude-in last Saturday, now put your damn clothes on.
 Put ’em all on, every last bit you left at home in an arrogant, misguided attempt to shove your stinking business into innocent faces.

-Get real, Grizzled Nuts.
+Get real, Grizzled Boys.
 You looked better in your diversity T-shirt and cargo pants than you do in the altogether.
 Indeed, you haven’t looked good in the altogether since you were a baby, if then.

-And you, Wineskin Tits, did you look in a three-way mirror before you left the house?
+And you, Wineskin chesticles, did you look in a three-way mirror before you left the house?
 How could you have missed the image screaming back at you, “Don’t do this to us”?
 Small wonder that a woman who observed the nude-in remarked, “Where are the supermodel types?
 Why is it always the people who should not be naked who get naked?”

 Why indeed.
 Is it really a body-acceptance issue, as nude-in organizer, Mitch Hightower, claimed?
 Isn’t body acceptance a private matter, something that begins and ends at home?
 Besides, if one accepts one’s body, shouldn’t that be enough?
 Does everyone else have to accept it, too, even those people at the next table in a restaurant trying to decide what to order for dessert when you and your cocktail frank come strolling in?